Paul-Dempsey/rack-dev-notes/doc/debug.md

 }
 ```

-- This is using MINGW64's GDB.
+- This is using MINGW64's GDB debugger.

 - `-d` on the command line to see the Rack log in the VSCode _Terminal_ window.
 This requires a custom build of Rack that sets `STANDALONE_LDFLAGS += -mconsole` linker flag instead of `-mwindows`.